iammituraj/skid_buffer/README.md

 # skid_buffer
-Skid Buffer in Verilog to be used as pipeline buffer between two modules using simple valid-ready handshaking.
+-- Skid Buffer in Verilog to be used as elastic buffer to store the data when receiver applies backpressure to sender -- Pipeline Skid Buffer in Verilog to be used as as buffer in pipeline between two modules.

 Source codes included
 ---------------------
 -- Skid Buffer
+-- Pipeline Skid Buffer

 Comments
 --------